 Mancos State Park

-With its small lake surrounded by extensive ponderosa woodland, Mancos State Park is a great place to visit.
-While the lake itself isn’t the best birding location, the surrounding woodland abounds with Grace’s Warbler, Flammulated and Northern Saw-whet Owls, Red Crossbill, Band-tailed Pigeon, and other species typical of mid-elevation montane habitats.
+Jackson Gulch Reservoir is a small lake surrounded by extensive ponderosa woodland making Mancos State Park a great place to visit.
+While the lake itself isn’t the best birding location, in the surrounding woodland you’ll find Grace’s Warbler, Flammulated and Northern Saw-whet Owls, Red Crossbill, Band-tailed Pigeon, and other species typical of mid-elevation montane habitats.
 During the late summer and early fall keep an eye out for hummingbirds, four species are possible.
 Butterflies are quite diverse in the area as well, and specialties include Arizona Sister, Western Pine Elfin, and Great Spangled Fritillary.

 County: Montezuma